ChanduDhakad/CabApplication/README.md

 # CabApplication
-A Cab Booking Application having rest-api for register user, driver, cab and login (spring-security), find-ride, book-ride functionality

-# BookStoreApplication
-Masai Book Store Application is a web application for a book store that allows users to register, login, browse books, add books to their cart, and purchase books.
-The application also includes features like tracking popular authors, refreshing the cart, analyzing the most number of unique books that the user can buy, and deleting an author

-#Technologies Used
+The Cab application aims to provide a convenient way for users to book a cab, track their ride and make payments.
+The application offers a user-friendly interface and robust security features.

 # Tech Stack
 - Java